 3. Every time you take your puppy out to the specified area, use a specific command word such as “go.”
 This will trigger their stimulus that they are required to go in that area to release themselves.

 How to Potty Train Your Puppy Using the Indoor-to-Outdoor Method?

 To start potty training your dog to relieve themselves in the correct place inside your home, you will have to learn how to potty train a puppy fast using pee pads, or how to get started with potty training using the crate method.

 How to Potty Train Your Puppy on Pee Pads?

-Dog pee pads, also called potty pads and training pads, are sheets of absorbent material that is used to soak up any puppy mess such as pee and waste.
+Dog pee pads also called potty pads and training pads, are sheets of absorbent material that are used to soak up any puppy mess such as pee and waste.
 Here’s how you can use this method:

 Make sure it’s dog-proofed, and all harmful chemicals are out of their reach.
 Then, set up the designated potty spot by covering the floor with pee pads and putting your pet’s bed in the corner of the said room.